 Our students will be exposed to the entire breadth of the beef industry in Alberta, ranging from the cow-calf level right to the feedlot.
 Specific technical skills are taught depending on the seasonality of the industry including pregnancy diagnosis, bull breeding soundness exams, post-mortem diagnosis, common bovine surgeries, obstetrics, cattle handling and basic diagnostics.
-In addition to our teaching responsibilities with the UCVM, we are offering veterinary students from other universities positions as externs & summer students.
-Ride-along days are also available for anyone interested in veterinary medicine to inspire future veterinarians & technicians.
+In addition to our teaching responsibilities with the UCVM, we do offer veterinary students from other universities externship opportunities when they can be accommodated in our teaching schedule.

-Our externship program provides veterinary students with experience in bovine medicine, focusing on herd health.
-Externships are arranged in 1-2 week blocks and preference will be given to third and fourth year veterinary students.
-During July and August externs will not be accepted as our case load is too low during this time.
+Our clinical externship program provides veterinary students with experience in bovine medicine, focusing on herd health.
+Externships are arranged in 1-2 week blocks and preference will be given to fourth year veterinary students.
+During July, August, and September externs will not be accepted as our case load is too low during this time.
 Accommodations are not provided, although we can assist with possible options.

-Please send a letter of intent outlining why you are seeking this position & how you plan to use your training, as well as a current resume.
+To apply, please send a letter of intent outlining why you are seeking this position & how you plan to use your training, along with a resume.

 We are not accepting applications at this time.